zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/using-sdk/erc20.md

 ### Deposit

-Note that token needs to be mapped and approved for transfer beforehand.
-Polygon POS client exposes **_deposit_** method to make this call.
+Note that the token needs to be mapped and approved for transfer beforehand.
+Polygon PoS client exposes the `deposit()` method to make this call.

 ```jsx
 const execute = async () => {